-To request a release of information form, please call the Presbyterian Customer Service Center ($\mathbf{P} \mathbf{V}$) or access the HIPAA Release Form, titled "Authorization form for Release of Protected Health Information (Medical Records) - Presbyterian Health Plan" from the Member Download Library at www.phs.org/Pages/privacy-security.aspx.
+To request a release of information form, please call the Presbyterian

+Customer Service Center (☎ু) or access the HIPAA Release Form, titled

+"Authorization for Use or Disclosure of Health Information" from the Member

+Download Library at www.phs.org/Pages/privacy-security.aspx.
 We will keep authorization forms in your medical record or enrollment file.